announcement

 SETD5-Related Syndrome

 This guide is not meant to take the place of medical advice.
 Please consult with your doctor about your genetic results and health care choices.
-This Gene Guide was last updated on 2024.
+This Gene Guide was last updated in 2026.
 As new information comes to light with new research we will update this page.
 You may find it helpful to share this guide with friends and family members or doctors and teachers of the person who has SETD5-Related Syndrome.

 a doctor sees a patient